Gerald's Journey

 Gerald's vision for the gallery was to showcase a variety of Indigenous art forms and artists from different areas in Canada, the three themes were Contemporary, Traditional and Vintage with a special focus on Pacific Northwest Indigenous artists.

-The Pacific Northwest, encompassing British Columbia and parts of Alaska, Washington, and Oregon, and is celebrated for its profound Indigenous cultural heritage and artistic practices.
-The Pentlatch Gallery is dedicated to promoting and honoring the distinctive artistic contributions of the Indigenous communities from the coast of British Columbia.
+The Pentlatch Gallery is dedicated to promoting and honoring the distinctive artistic contributions and culture of the Indigenous communities from the coast of British Columbia.

 Gallery visitors can anticipate a wide array of artworks, including wood carvings, paintings, sculptures, textiles, jewelry, and traditional crafts, among others.
 These works mirror the cultural importance, narratives, and principles of Indigenous peoples of Canada.